 A non-charitable CLG must give notice of an AGM individually to each member entitled to vote at or attend the meeting and to each director.
 The secretary usually has responsibility for maintaining the members register.
-For further information on registers and record keeping, see part 4 of this guide.
+For further information on registers and record keeping, see part 4 of this guide 'Reporting, records and registers'.